pypi/warehouse/docs/user/attestations/security-model.md

 of [Trusted Publishing] and [Sigstore's "keyless signing"] ability.
 See below for security considerations for each.

+### Trustworthiness

+!!! note

+    TL;DR: An attestation will tell you **who** produced a PyPI package, but not **whether** you should trust them.

+Like with all signing schemes, it's tempting to treat the *presence* of an attestation as proof of a package's *trustworthiness*.

+However, this is **not** what an attestation (or any kind of signature) conveys.
+At its core, a valid signature for some identity conveys a proof of **authenticity**: if the signature is verifiable against a key, then we know that the identity that controls that key produced the signature and is saying *something* about the signed-over data.

+In other words: a valid signature asserts **authenticity**, but it does **not** tell the verifying party (e.g., a user installing packages from PyPI) **whether** they should trust the identity that holds the key.

+As a concrete example: PyPI serves `sampleproject-4.0.0.tar.gz`, which is [attested] by [pypa/sampleproject] on GitHub.
+This is a proof that `sampleproject-4.0.0.tar.gz` is authentic for that identity, but it does **not** tell the user **whether** they should trust [pypa/sampleproject].
+To determine trust, the user *must* make a trust decision about [pypa/sampleproject].

+This trust decision can have a time dimension: a user might decide to trust [pypa/sampleproject] because it was the first identity seen for the `sampleproject` name on PyPI.
+Then, if a new release of `sampleproject` is attested by a new identity ("`pypa/evil-sampleproject`") or has no attestation at all, the user can *observe the difference automatically* and begin to remediate it.

 ### Trusted Publishing

 Because attestations are tied to Trusted Publisher identities, all